Integer-Technologies/OpenProjectTools/README.md

 10. You may have to change the file selection via the drop down on the bottom right to "All Files".

 # Known Issues
 + Some exported Gantt Charts in Microsoft Project may be truncated by one (1) day.
+However Start and Finish date entries along with Duration are correct.